Bus bombs kill 14 in Syria capital; shells elsewhere kill 10 | Law-Order

 No one immediately claimed responsibility for the attack, but several insurgent and jihadist groups that seek to overthrow Assad are active in Syria.

+In addition to the four children killed, their teacher also died, according to UNICEF, the UN children's agency.

-That was one of the most violent attacks in the area since a March 2020 truce in the northwest negotiated by Turkey and Russia — allies of the opposition and Syrian government, respectively.
+“Today's violence is yet another reminder that the war in Syria has not come to an end.
+Civilians, among them many children, keep bearing the brunt of a brutal decade-long conflict,” the agency said.
+“Attacks on civilians including children are a violation of international humanitarian law.”
+The attack was one of the most violent in the area since a March 2020 truce in the northwest negotiated by Turkey and Russia — allies of the opposition and Syrian government, respectively.
 The truce has been repeatedly violated, and government forces often vow to take territories still out of their control.

+In the central city of Hama, meanwhile, an explosion at an arms depot left six pro-government fighters dead, according to the Syrian Observatory for Human Rights, an opposition war monitor.
+The pro-government Sham FM radio station also reported that six fighters were killed in a depot explosion but did not give a location.

 State media initially described the Damascus attack as a roadside bombing.
 But they later quoted an unnamed Syrian military official as saying that bombs were attached to the vehicle's exterior.
 A third bomb fell from the bus and was dismantled by troops after the two initial explosions, the official said.
 It is typical for the government to release information using anonymous sources in state media.